Waco, Texas: Government

-Waco has a council-manager form of government.
+Waco has a council–manager form of government.
 Citizens are represented on the City Council by six elected members; five from single-member districts and a mayor who is elected at-large.
 The city offers a full line of city services typical of an American city this size, including: police, fire, Waco Transit buses, electric utilities, water and wastewater, solid waste, and the Waco Convention and Visitors Bureau.

 The Heart of Texas Council of Governments is headquartered in Waco on South New Road.
 This regional agency is a voluntary association of cities, counties, and special districts in the Central Texas area.

 The Texas Tenth Court of Appeals is in the McLennan County Courthouse in Waco.

-The Waco Fire Department operates 13 fire stations throughout the city.
+The Waco Fire Department operates 14 fire stations throughout the city.

 The Texas Department of Criminal Justice operates the Waco Parole Office in Waco.

 The United States Postal Service operates the Waco Main Post Office along Texas State Highway 6.
 In addition, it operates other post offices throughout Waco.

 Politics

 Though the rest of McLennan County is deeply Republican, in statewide elections, Waco is a swing city.
-It voted for Republican Donald Trump in 2016, but flipped to Joe Biden in 2020.
+It voted for Republican Donald Trump in 2016, but flipped to Joe Biden in 2020, and flipped back to Trump in his 2024 election bid.